Derek Bouchard-Hall

-Derek Bouchard-Hall (born July 16, 1970) is a former US professional cyclist, whose career highlights include winning the gold medal in the team pursuit at the 1999 Pan American Games, winning the 2000 United States National Criterium Championships, and competing on the 2000 US Olympic team in Sydney, Australia.
-Since 2018, he has been the CEO of Assos of Switzerland.
+Derek Albert Bouchard-Hall (born July 16, 1970) is a former US professional cyclist, whose career highlights include winning the gold medal in the team pursuit at the 1999 Pan American Games, winning the 2000 United States National Criterium Championships, and competing on the 2000 US Olympic team in Sydney, Australia.
+In September 2023, he was named CEO of POC.

 Early life

 Derek Albert Bouchard-Hall was born at the naval base in Port Hueneme, CA, where his naval officer father was based.
 He spent most of his childhood in Norton, MA, where he graduated as valedictorian from Norton High School in 1988.
 Though a successful runner in high school, a foot injury led Bouchard-Hall to pursue cycling at Princeton University.
 Bouchard-Hall graduated from Princeton in 1992, with a degree in Architectural Engineering, then moved to the West Coast to attend Stanford University.